AvtsVivek/LearnCpp/src/tasks/404510-ThreeWayConditionalDefault/ReadMe.md

 13. That one line will create a default implimentation.
 For a given type, that default one may not be the one that we want, and so we can define our own custom implimentation.

+14. The default implimentation `auto operator <=> (const Widget &) const = default;` is good enough.
+The compiler generates all the rest of the operators.

+15. When the compiler is thus generating, it simply invokes the same space ship operator on all of the fields on the type, which is `Widget` in this case.
+The Widget class has two fields, i and j.
+So the compiler simply  invokes the same space ship operator on i and j, when its creating the compiled version of the widget class.

 ## References